William Beaudine: Early career as prestige director

-The 1959 book, Classics of the Silent Screen: A Pictorial Treasury (credited to Joe Franklin but actually written by noted film historian William K. Everson), remarks on "what a really fine director William Beaudine was in the silent era, long before he became the principal director of the Bowery Boys 'B' comedies".

 Beaudine was very much in demand during the 1920s.
 He began making feature-length films for then-struggling Warner Bros., demonstrating his clever ways of making films look more expensive than their budgets.
 This efficiency became a hallmark of Beaudine's style.
 He directed silent films for Goldwyn Pictures (before it became part of MGM), Metro Pictures (also before MGM), First National Pictures, and Sol Lesser's Principal Pictures.
-In 1926 he made Sparrows, the story of orphans imprisoned in a swamp farm starring Mary Pickford, and The Canadian, based upon a W. Somerset Maugham play and shot on location in Alberta with Thomas Meighan as the lead.
+In 1926 he made Sparrows, the story of orphans imprisoned in a swamp farm, starring Mary Pickford, and The Canadian, based upon a W. Somerset Maugham play and shot on location in Alberta with Thomas Meighan as the lead.
 Beaudine had at least 30 pictures to his credit before the sound era began.
 Among his first sound films were short Mack Sennett comedies; he made at least one film for Sennett while contractually bound elsewhere, resulting in his adopting the pseudonym "William Crowley."
 He would occasionally use the pseudonym in later years, usually as "William X. Crowley."

-He ground out several movies annually for Fox Films, Warner Bros., Paramount, and Universal Pictures.
+He ground out several movies annually for Warner Bros., Fox, Paramount, and Universal.
 His most famous credits of the early 1930s are The Mad Parade (1931), starring Evelyn Brent in the only World War I battlefield drama with an all-female cast (though men are occasionally heard and parts of their bodies are seen); Three Wise Girls (1932), Jean Harlow's first starring film; and The Old Fashioned Way (1934), a comedy about old-time show folks starring W. C. Fields.